genetics-statistics/GEMMA/INSTALL.md

     make -j 4

-or play with the switches
+and/or play with the switches

-    make USE_THREAD=1 NUM_THREADS=16 -j 4
+    make BINARY=64 NO_WARMUP=0 GEMM_MULTITHREAD_THRESHOLD=4 USE_THREAD=1 NO_AFFINITY=1 NUM_THREADS=64 INTERFACE64=1 -j 4

-rendering for example:
+and you should see something like

     OpenBLAS build complete.
 (BLAS CBLAS)

     OS               ...
 Linux
     Architecture     ... x86_64
     BINARY           ...
 64bit
-        C compiler       ...
-GCC  (command line : gcc) Library Name     ... libopenblas_haswellp-r0.3.0.dev.a (Multi threaded; Max num-threads is 16)
+    Use 64 bits int    (equivalent to "-i8" in Fortran) C compiler       ...
+GCC  (command line : gcc) Library Name     ... libopenblas_haswellp-r0.3.0.dev.a (Multi threaded; Max num-threads is 32)

-        To install the library, you can run "make PREFIX=/path/to/your/installation install".
+Note that OpenBlas by default uses 32-bit integers which can overflow with large matrix sizes.
+Using INTERFACE=1 will fix that.

 This generates a static library which you can link using the full path with using the GEMMA Makefile: